 The Company's impairment testing is undertaken annually, or more frequently upon the occurrence of some indication that an impairment may take place.
-The Company conducted its annual impairment test as of December 31, 2012.
+The Company conducted its annual impairment test as of December 31, 2013.

 A two-step process is utilized to determine if goodwill has been impaired.
 In the first step, the fair value of each reporting unit is compared to the net asset value recorded for such unit.
 If the fair value exceeds the net asset value, the goodwill of the reporting unit is not adjusted.
 However, if the recorded net asset value exceeds the fair value, the Company would perform a second step to measure the amount of impairment loss, if any.
 In the second step, the implied fair value of the reporting unit's goodwill is compared with the goodwill recorded for such unit.
 If the recorded amount of goodwill exceeds the implied fair value, an impairment loss is recognized in the amount of the excess.
+The nonrecurring fair value measurement of goodwill is developed using significant unobservable inputs (Level 3) (see Note 18 for additional information).